Pranjal1234/play-sample-backend-ticker/README.md

 3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000>

 The Play application responds: `Stock Watchlist!`

+## How to use

+Once on the home page, there is a link to the watch list. `Stock Watch List`

+On the watchlist page, there is a text field to input Stock symbol to add to the list.
+Once the stock is added to the list, there is a link for each stock on the symbol and an option to delete at the end.